 Enjoy some of BJ & Lauren’s clips of Isabela and San Cristobal from their 2017, 2018, 2020 & 2021 group adventures!

-January 9 Walk on volcanic ‘tunnels’ and snorkel (hopefully!) with seahorses and penguins at the iconic Los Tunules excursion.
+March 9 Today we’ll walk on volcanic ‘tunnels’ and snorkel with seahorses and penguins (hopefully!) on the iconic Los Tunules excursion.

 One of our favorite testimonials of all time!

 My excitement and expectations for exploring the Galapagos with BJ & Lauren were far exceeded by the reality of this once-in-a-lifetime trip.
 Every day, we were treated to new ways of exploring the natural wonders of the Galapagos.
 BJ & Lauren’s excitement about the Galapagos is infectious & I knew I wasn’t going to miss out on anything because of their attention to detail & unique way of presenting the very best it had to offer in an authentic & un-prepackaged way.

 I am always impressed with Lauren & BJ’s ability to think on their feet.
 Any fluctuation in plans is always met with an even better plan B!